Jesse-V/iVoxely/README.md

 ### Compilation instructions

 Before attempting to compile and run, please make sure you have the required dependencies installed (see below).
 Once you have satisfied those requirements, then you should be able to compile it.
 I'm building this using the Clang/LLVM 3.2 compiler because it has a number of significant advantages over GCC.
 If you'd to do the same, be sure that Clang 3.2 is installed (see below).
-Then navigate to the Source directory and run the ./initClang.sh script which will set up the environmental variables for Clang.
-If you'd like to use GCC, don't run that script.
-Use the command "cmake ." to generate a makefile, and "make" will compile the code.
+Then navigate to the Source directory and run the ./initClang.sh script which will set up two environmental variables for Clang.
+(If you prefer GCC, don't run that script.)
+To setup the compilation environment, use the command "cmake ." to generate a makefile, and "make" will compile the code.
 Run the produced executable with "./OpenGL_program".
 The ./build.sh will conveniently execute all three of these commands for you.

 ##### Dependencies and prerequisites